KristofferC/MMA.jl/README.md

 end

 # Define a constraint function
-function g(x::Vector, grad::Vector, a, b)
+function g(x::Vector, grad::AbstractArray, a, b)
     if length(grad) != 0
         grad[1] = 3a * (a*x[1] + b)^2
         grad[2] = -1